This opportunity is now closed. Keep an eye out for the winner announcement 22 January 2020.

 This is your opportunity to showcase your photography skills and individual perspective on the world.
 Our goal is to give the winner of this scholarship a foot in the door of the travel photography industry, so your application should demonstrate your talent and desire to turn your passion into a profession.
 Your photo story should:

-The scholarship recipient, along with the shortlist of the best photo stories, will be published on the World Nomads website on 22 January 2020.
+The scholarship recipient, along with the shortlist of the best photo stories, will be published on the results page on 22 January 2020.

 NOTE: Should your application reach the final round of judging you will be asked to supply the RAW file of each photo for comparison with your submission.